carpentries-lab/reviews/docs/author_guide.md

+# Author Guide

-# Checklist for Submitting Authors
+## Checklist for Submitting Authors
 The checklist below will be presented from a template when the author first
 [opens an issue on this repository to submit their lesson for review][new-submission].